How to Prepare for a Custody Case in 6 Steps: Essential Guide

 You should learn the objections for your rules of evidence in your jurisdiction.
 To go into the courtroom prepared, knowing how the other side will attempt to keep the evidence out is helpful.

-You’ll want to have your arguments ready, so you can overcome any objections they might make.
+You'll want to have your arguments ready, so you can overcome any objections they might make and maintain a positive relationship with the child.

 6. Prepare Your Lists